Ruthvik-Pakki/Ai_Assistant/README.md

-# Ai_Assistant
-AI Assistant is a voice-activated personal assistant that uses OpenAI's language models to respond to commands.
-It supports website access, music playback, and chat functionality, enhancing productivity through speech recognition.
-Easily customizable and user-friendly, it's perfect for daily tasks.
+AI Assistant is a voice-activated personal assistant that helps you perform various tasks through speech recognition.
+It leverages OpenAI's language models for intelligent responses and can execute commands to enhance your productivity.

+Features:

+Voice recognition for user commands

+Quick access to popular websites

+Engaging chat functionality

+Music playback capabilities

+Current time management

+Customizable commands